New Zealand v South Africa: How to watch the 2023 Rugby World Cup final tonight

 Rugby, once associated with white-minority rule, has played a symbolic role in unifying the nation, with the Springboks led by their first black captain, Siya Kolisi.

-The team’s narrow victories in the run to tonight’s showpiece in Paris have galvanised people across all races – masking, for a while, deep economic and social woes.
+The team’s narrow victories in the run to tonight’s showpiece in Paris have galvanised people across all races – masking, for a while, deep economic and social woes in the country.

 When is the 2023 Rugby World Cup final?